pexip/os-python2.7/Doc/library/stdtypes.rst

 Integer literals with an ``'L'`` or ``'l'`` suffix yield long integers (``'L'`` is preferred because ``1l`` looks too much like eleven!).
 Numeric literals containing a decimal point or an exponent sign yield floating point numbers.
-Appending ``'j'`` or ``'J'`` to a numeric literal yields an imaginary number (a complex number with a zero real part) which you can add to an integer or float to get a complex number with real and imaginary parts.
+Appending ``'j'`` or ``'J'`` to a numeric literal yields a complex number with a zero real part.
+A complex numeric literal is the sum of a real and an imaginary part.

 .. index::
    single: arithmetic